spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/add-variables.md

 Path examples:

-* /fashion_club_store/staging/config/common/limited
+* /fashion_club_store/staging/config/common/limited/composer_pass

-* /deans_jeans/prod/config/app/public
+* /deans_jeans/prod/config/app/public/mail_host

 ## Variable path hierarchy

 Path hierarchy is needed to cover the cases when several variables with the same name are declared.
 If several variables with the same name are declared, the variable with a higher priority applies.
-The following rules apply:
+The following rules define the priority of variables:

 1. For any `type` and `bucket`, the priority is `public` > `limited` > `internal`.
 2. Foy any `bucket`, the priority is `bucket` > `common`.